-As the population ages, the need for physicians of all specialties is expected to rise, particularly those who treat cancers.
-Job growth for physicians is expected to grow 15 percent from 2016 to 2026, much more quickly than the 7 percent job growth for all professions, according to the U.S. Bureau of Labor Statistics.
+As the population ages, the need for physicians of all specialties is expected to rise slowly.
+Job growth for physicians is expected to grow by 22,700 openings per yeard from 2020 to 2030, much slower than the 7 percent job growth for all professions, according to the U.S. Bureau of Labor Statistics.

 Barbara Ruben has written about careers for WorkingMother.com and chorn.com, as well as job and career articles for the Beacon Newspapers, a group of four newspapers for older adults.